Douglas Slocombe’s long and fruitful career can be divided into four stages.

-His stunning black and white cinematography on Bryan Forbes‘ kitchen sink drama “The L-Shaped Room” with Leslie Caron and Joseph Losey’s “The Servant”, with Dirk Bogart and James Fox, both from1963, marks one of the high points of British cinema.
+His stunning black and white cinematography on Bryan Forbes‘ kitchen sink drama “The L-Shaped Room” with Leslie Caron and Joseph Losey’s “The Servant” with Dirk Bogart and James Fox both from 1963, mark one of the high points of British cinema.

 Stage 3: Cinematographer on the world stage.

 Starting with his first Oscar nomination at the age of sixty for George Cukor’s “Travels with My Aunt”, in 1972, he moved to the world stage.
 During this period, his color cinematography on Jack Clayton’s underrated 1974 version of “The Great Gatsby” and Fred Zinnemann’s “Julia” (second Oscar nomination) are justly praised.
 Although the latter, which we now know was fabricated by its author Lillian Hellman, has fallen out of favor, there is no denying the power of Slocombe’s autumnal and wintry mise-en-scene.